L96 Vortec 6.0 engine

 Credit: Summit Racing

-GM/Chevy debuted the Vortec 6000s in 1999 inside the Suburban SUV and the Silverado 2500 and Sierra 2500 trucks.
-Later, the 6.0 Vortec engine also made its way into the Express/Savana vans, Silverado SS, and Escalade EXT and ESVs.
+GM debuted the 6.0 Vortec in 1999 inside the Suburban SUV and the Silverado 2500 and Sierra 2500 trucks.
+Later, the engine also made its way into the Express and Savana vans, Silverado SS, and Escalade EXT and ESVs.

-The first generation of the 6.0 Vortec engine is part of GM/Chevy’s third generation of small-block V8 engines.
+The first generation of the 6.0 Vortec engine is part of the third generation of small-block V8 engines.
 These engines are also known as the LS-series of engines.
-Generally, the engines used in cars are classified as LS engines, while the SUV and truck engines are Vortecs.
+Generally, the engines used in cars are classified as LS engines, while the SUV and truck engines are Vortec’s.
 But, most people just refer to all of them as LS engines due to their immense similarity.

-Compared with the 2 engine codes of the first generation Vortec 6000, the second generation has a whopping 8 engine codes.
+Compared with the 2 engine codes of the first generation, the second generation has a whopping 8 engine codes.
 In order of debut, they are the L76, L98, LY6, LFA, L96, LZ1, LC8,and L77.
 Additionally, there is also the LS2 engine, which while not marketed as Vortec, still has the same 6.0L of displacement.

 EngineVortec 6000